ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/README.md

 Within the `results/` directory, files may be organized as:

 - `rep1/`, `rep2/`, `rep3/` — output files generated from individual replica calculations
-- `summary/` — processed summary tables used for comparison across replicas
+- `summary/` — processed summary tables used for comparison across replicas and receptor setups

 ## Main files

-Representative MM/GBSA-related files in each system directory may include:
+Representative MM/GBSA-related files in each receptor-setup directory may include:

-- `mmpbsa.in` — input parameter file for MM/GBSA calculations
+- `mmpbsa.in` — input parameter file for MM/GBSA endpoint-energy calculations
 - `*.ndx` — index files defining receptor and ligand groups
 - `run_mmgbsa*.sh` — shell scripts used to execute MM/GBSA calculations
 - `gmx_MMGBSA*.log` — run logs containing command-line details, selected groups, and execution status
 - `FINAL_RESULTS_MMGBSA*.dat` — final MM/GBSA energy summary files
 - `FINAL_RESULTS_PER_FRAME*.dat` — per-frame MM/GBSA energy output files

 ## Cross-system summary folder

 The `05_MMGBSA_Calculation_and_Summary` folder contains:

 - Jupyter notebooks used to extract, process, and summarize MM/GBSA results
-- combined per-replica summary tables across all systems
+- combined per-replica summary tables across receptor setups
-- combined across-replica summary tables across all systems
+- combined across-replica summary tables across receptor setups
 - documentation describing the overall MM/GBSA post-processing workflow

 ## Notes

-- Not all file types are present for every system.
+- Not all file types are present for every receptor setup.
 - Some analyses, such as per-residue decomposition, are included only when that calculation was performed.
 - File naming may vary slightly across systems depending on replica-specific naming conventions.
 - Although some output filenames contain `MMPBSA`, files containing the `EGB` term correspond to MM/GBSA results.
 - System-specific summary tables are stored in each system’s `results/summary/` directory, whereas combined cross-system summary tables are stored in `05_MMGBSA_Calculation_and_Summary/`.
+- MM/GBSA values are provided as protocol-dependent endpoint-energy descriptors and should not be interpreted as absolute binding affinities or evidence of ligand potency.